MoritzBlumer/inversion_scripts/windowed_pca/README.md

 'test_data' contains a sample VCF file ('test_data/input/sample_vcf.gz') and a corresponding metadata file ('test_data/input/metadata.tsv').
 The instructions below guide the user through all necessary steps from preparing a genotype matrix to running the windowed_pca.py script.

 ### Preparing a genotype matrix from a VCF file (biallelic SNPs)
+Based on the provided minimal information sample VCF, generate a genotype matrix in the required format.
+Below is one possible way to obtain a genotype matrix based on a VCF, but any other approach that results in the same format works.
+Columns REF and ALT are not used by windowed_pca.py and can be replaced with dummy data.
 ```
 # set $sample_vcf and $genotype_matrix variables
 sample_vcf=test_dataset/input/sample.vcf.gz